alyssoncarval/Web-development-Training/README.md

 # Web-development-Training
 Projects developed during the Web Development Training by Jorge Sant Ana and Jamilton Damasceno at Udemy.

-Card hover effects is something of my interest to study.
-So here, you are going to find a collection of card demos with simple hover effects in them.
-Recreated from Online Tutorials on YouTube and other study sources.
-Here's what's inside of this repository:

 # TecBlog

 <div>